Jinntec/Fore/doc/differences.md

 Of course the purpose of these events needs to be kept and Fore will just trigger defined 'hooks' to mimik those.

-E.g. instead of dispatching an `xforms-submit-done` we'll directly execute the corresponding `<fore-submit-done>` element.
+E.g. instead of dispatching an `xforms-submit-done` we'll directly execute the corresponding `<xf-submit-done>` element.

  > Fore will not use events but 'hooks' to react to certain conditions.